kai-morich/lms-esp32-pybricks-info/vl53l0x/README.md

 This document explains how to expose them with the PUPRemote framework and compares with the LEGO ultrasonic sensor.

+_Note_: I also tested with a VL53L4CD.
+It has roughly 1/3 less jitter than the VL53L0X.
+More tests to follow ...

 ## Mounting

 Use a 3D printed case, countersunk M3 screws that fit nicely to the liftarm holes, ..., or simply zip ties: